codedragon/code_reviews/slides.md

 # Favorite Search Engine
-* Sanitize the terms: Nothing unique from your code
+* Sanitize the terms: Nothing unique
 * Python 3
 * Understand what you find
 * Even the professionals do it